keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 We are going to train a *transformer*, a highly expressive model which will learn to embed each word in our input as a low dimentional vector.
-Our wikipedia dataset has no labels, so we will use an unsupervised training objective called the *Masked Language Modeling* (MLM) ojective.
+Our wikipedia dataset has no labels, so we will use an unsupervised training objective called the *Masked Language Modeling* (MaskedLM) ojective.

 Essentially, we will be playing a big game of "guess the missing word".
 For each input sample we will obscure 25% of our input data, and train our model to predict the parts we covered up.

-### Preprocess data for the MLM task
+### Preprocess data for the MaskedLM task

-Our text preprocessing for the MLM task will occur in two stages.
+Our text preprocessing for the MaskedLM task will occur in two stages.

 1. Tokenize input text into integer sequences of token ids.
 2. Mask certain positions in our input to predict on.